wellosoft/redox-os-builder/README.md

 You can change the repo URL and branch once you have your own fork with these MRs mentioned.

+After a full build you can do [incremental building](#how-to-do-incremental-build) next time.

 #### Trying out the custom pkgar remote endpoint

 If you want to use my personal or your own pkgar remote endpoint, you need a build of Redox OS that have [a patched pkgutils](https://gitlab.redox-os.org/redox-os/pkgutils/-/merge_requests/52) that will work with repo URLs other than `static.redox-os.org`.

+The easiest way to do that is use [my prebuilt redox disk](https://drive.google.com/file/d/1d07z7-zyMgQ9VVP0E0QVPDlgus7SbRo6/view?usp=sharing).
+It's a qcow2 disk for desktop-minimal Redox OS with a shell script to run it with QEMU.
+(If you found problem: replace cpu spec with `-accel tcg -cpu max`).

+After running the disk please first run `sudo pkg install pkgutils relibc` then after that do install any pkgs you want.

-The easiest way to do that is do `git clone https://gitlab.redox-os.org/willnode/redox -b personal` and perform `make qemu` there.
+Alternatively, you can build the disk locally by `git clone https://gitlab.redox-os.org/willnode/redox -b personal` and perform `make qemu` there.
 The branch includes
 - [Some changes](https://gitlab.redox-os.org/willnode/redox/-/blob/personal/config/base.toml) in the base config to add `https://wellosoft.github.io/redox-os-builder` repo (you can change this to your own repo too)
 - Some changes in the base config also, to add `touch /tmp/pkg_download/prefer_cache`, a way to [skip redownloading packages](https://gitlab.redox-os.org/redox-os/pkgutils/-/merge_requests/52) from remote until reboot
 - Some changes in the cookbook to include patched pkgutils